Contents:

 1945-S was the last issue of war nickels minted in San Francisco.
 These coins were the final issue of nickels containing silver and were minted near the end of the war.

-Interesting fact: A special feature of these nickel coins is the silver inclusion in the alloy, giving them added collector value.
+A special feature of these nickels is the silver inclusion in the alloy, giving them added collector value.
 This material adds a slight silvery luster to the coins, especially in excellent condition.
 Additionally, the mint stamp was also a revolutionary innovation at the time.
 This mark helps collectors to easily identify wartime coins (it was struck larger than usual).

 Allied Coins: Contributing to Overall Victory

-During World War II, changes in coin alloys affected not only the United States, but also other allied countries that were identically faced with resource shortages.
+During World War II, changes in coin alloys affected not only the United States.
+Other allied countries were identically faced with resource shortages.

-World War II coins are not just money, but the keepers of the memory of a time when people faced the hardest challenges.
+World War II coins keep the memory of a time when people faced the hardest challenges.
 1941 coins are also examples that were not mentioned in this article.
-Each coin demonstrates its own story, due to which we are able to understand our past and save the memory of sacrifices and triumphs.
+Each one has its own story.
+Thanks to them, we are able to understand our past and save the memory of sacrifices and triumphs.

-And today's collectors, thanks to Coin ID Scanner, can easily identify rare military coins, e.g., steel pennies or nickels, check their condition and find out their market value.
-The application allows you to quickly recognize coins by photo, check their authenticity and rarity to help you add new artifacts of hard times to your collection and always remind you of the price of peace and freedom.
+And today's collectors can easily identify rare military coins and find out their market value with a Coin ID Scanner app.
+You quickly recognize what you have by photo and can add new artifacts of hard times to your military coin collection, and always remind you of the price of peace and freedom.